terraform-aws-modules/terraform-aws-vpc/README.md

 By default, if NAT Gateways are enabled, private subnets will be configured with routes for Internet traffic that point at the NAT Gateways configured by use of the above options.

 If you need private subnets that should have no Internet routing (in the sense of [RFC1918 Category 1 subnets](https://tools.ietf.org/html/rfc1918)), `intra_subnets` should be specified.
 An example use case is configuration of AWS Lambda functions within a VPC, where AWS Lambda functions only need to pass traffic to internal resources or VPC endpoints for AWS services.

 Since AWS Lambda functions allocate Elastic Network Interfaces in proportion to the traffic received ([read more](https://docs.aws.amazon.com/lambda/latest/dg/vpc.html)), it can be useful to allocate a large private subnet for such allocations, while keeping the traffic they generate entirely internal to the VPC.
+For this purpose, we have also added the optional `lambda_subnets` option per best practices ([read more](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html#lambda-vpc)).

 You can add additional tags with `intra_subnet_tags` as with other subnet types.